nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `unassign INDEX [pn/PIECE_NAME]...`

 * Unassigns piano pieces from the student at the specified `INDEX`.
-* All piano pieces provided must be already assigned to the student
+* All piano pieces provided must be already assigned to the student.
 * If no piano pieces are provided, all piano pieces will be unassigned from the student.

 Examples: